 i.
 Describe how data would be analyzed (describe the statistics used ie. ANOVA, correlation, t-test, etc.).

 VI.
 Pro Forma Budget: This would be included as an Appendix to the research proposal.

 VII.
-References: Must be in the correct APA Guidelines format.
+References: List ALL references.
+References must be in the correct APA Guidelines format.

 Copyright 2001.
 Northern Arizona University, ALL RIGHTS RESERVED